BitcoinDesign/Guide/guide/designing-products/user-research-resources.md

 ###### [Bits Under the Mattress: Understanding Different Risk Perceptions and Security Behaviors of Crypto-Asset Users](https://voskart.de/pdf/bits_under_mattress.pdf)

-*A survey-based exploration of different security behaviors among three Bitcoin user archetypes: Cypherpunks, hodlers, and rookies.
-This study demonstrates that cypherpunks tend to use self-managed security solutions, whereas hodlers and rookies use either custodial solutions or non-custodial wallets.*
+*A survey of security behaviors among three Bitcoin user archetypes, showing that cypherpunks tend to use self-managed security solutions, whereas hodlers and rookies use either custodial solutions or non-custodial wallets.*

 Published in February 2021 by Svetlana Abramova, Artemij Voskobojnikov, Konstantin Beznosov, and Rainer Böhme.